 - Includes Java IRC chat client and FTP support.

-- The user can close the browser and then have the same open pages and history per tab, as it allows you to save and continue the current browsing session.
+- The user can close the browser and then reopen the same pages and history per tab, allowing them to save and continue the current browsing session.

-- It allows you to add small text related to the page you are visiting on the clipboard.
+- It allows you to add small text related to the page you are visiting to the clipboard.

 - It allows you to delete pages protected with cookies, data, passwords, cache, history of visited pages, history of written addresses, history of visited links, history of downloaded files, and other types of private information with a single click.

 - It allows you to block, open, or save certain links on a page.
-In addition, it will enable instant calls.
+Additionally, it will enable instant calling.

-- It allows you to block ads or images from the website being visited.
+- It allows you to block ads or images from the website you are visiting.

-- It provides fast navigation, navigating between tabs with the Ctrl + Tab Number combination.
+- It provides fast navigation, allowing you to navigate between tabs using the Ctrl + Tab Number combination.

 Opera Mobile

-In addition to the browser version developed for personal computers, different versions can work on mobile devices.
+In addition to the browser version developed for personal computers, there are also versions that can work on mobile devices.
 These are all based on the same kernel, but their features and user interface may differ.

 Opera Mobile is a browser version designed for smartphones and PDAs.